Approximating functions on stratified sets: Normally flat stratifications

 Consider a point $x \in M\cap V$, and let $v\in N_{x}M$ be an arbitrary normal vector.
 Define $y=x+t v$ for some $t>0$ that is sufficiently small to guarantee the inclusion $y\in U$.
 Then we have $x=P_M(y)$, and consequently $P_L(x)=P_L\circ P_M(y)=P_L(y)$.
 We deduce

 as we had to show.
-The claim that normally flat stratifications satisfy the Whitney condition is now immediate. \end{proof}
+The claim that normally flat $C^p$-stratifications satisfy the Whitney condition~(a) is now immediate. \end{proof}

-The following simple example shows that the normal flatness condition is indeed strictly stronger than the Whitney condition.
+The following simple example confirms that the normal flatness condition is indeed strictly stronger than the Whitney condition~(a).

-\begin{example}[(A Whitney stratification that is not normally flat)] {\rm Consider the set together with the stratification $\mathcal A=\{M_1,M_2\}$, where the strata are defined by Clearly $\mathcal{A}$ is a Whitney stratification.
+\begin{example}[Whitney (a)-regular stratification that is not normally flat]{ \\} Consider the set together with the stratification $\mathcal A=\{M_1,M_2\}$, where the strata are defined by Clearly $\mathcal{A}$ is a Whitney (a)-regular stratification.
 On the other hand, this stratification is not normally flat.
-To see this, first note the equivalence On the other hand, $P_{M_2}(x,0,z)$ is a singleton and has a non-zero $y$-coordinate whenever we have $x>0$ and $z\ne 0$.} \end{example}
+To see this, first note the equivalence On the other hand, $P_{M_2}(x,0,z)$ is a singleton and has a non-zero $y$-coordinate whenever we have $x>0$ and $z\ne 0$. \end{example}

-To record our first examples of normally flat stratifications, we need the following standard result. \begin{lemma}[(Ordered affine subspaces)] Consider affine subspaces $L$ and $M$ in $\R^n$, satisfying the inclusion $L\subset M$.
+To record our first examples of normally flat stratifications, we need the following standard result. \begin{lemma}[Ordered affine subspaces] Consider affine subspaces $L$ and $M$ in~$\R^n$, satisfying the inclusion $L\subset M$.
 Then the equality

 \end{lemma} \begin{proof} Consider an arbitrary point $x\in \R^n$.
 Observe that for any point $y\in L$, we have Consequently any two such vectors are orthogonal and we obtain

 Since $y\in L$ is arbitrary, we deduce $P_L(x) = P_L \circ P_M(x)$, as claimed. \end{proof}